dasupradyumna/midnight.nvim/README.md

 - Darker shades of gray for non-critical UI elements such as separators to reduce distraction
 - Consistent usage of the palette across plugins and neovim builtins to provide a unified IDE-like appearance
-- Warmer colors for multiple language syntax groups to attract attention intuitively in dense code files
+- Warmer colors for language syntax groups to attract attention intuitively in dense code files

 #### Integrations